 - Innocence is a precious state of mind — it’s worth far more than illicit experiences ever will.

 Don’t trade what you value most for what you want now.
 Remember, feelings wax and wane… they will pass.
 The key is to remind yourself it’s okay not to act on them.
-If you need more help in actually disengaging and neutralizing those feelings in a healthy way, download and listen to my session, Dismantling Emotional Affairs.
+If you need more help in actually disengaging and neutralizing those feelings in a healthy way, then get my Dismantling Emotional Affairs course.
 In that session, I take you through the daily steps to help reverse your way out of this type of attraction.

 Just the fact that you reached out for advice and that you’re aware of how this ends is a sign that you’re way ahead of the game.
 The way I see it, your job is to simply stay the course.
 Keep listening to the voice of love and logic… keep trusting that as long as you don’t act on these feelings, with time and distance… they do return to neutral.

 Until we speak again…